MicrosoftDocs/sql-docs/azure-sql/managed-instance/auto-failover-group-standby-replica-how-to-configure.md

 ## Cost benefit

-In your designate a replica managed instance as standby, Microsoft doesn't charge you SQL Server licensing costs for the vCores that the secondary standby replica uses.
-The instance is billed for the entire hour, even if the state is changed in the middle of the hour.
+If you designate a managed instance replica as standby, Microsoft doesn't charge you SQL Server licensing costs for the vCores that the secondary standby replica uses.
+However, since the instance is billed for the entire hour, you may still be charged licensing costs for the entire hour if the state change is made in the middle of the hour.

 The benefit translates differently between customers who use the pay-as-you-go model and customers who use the [Azure Hybrid Benefit](../azure-hybrid-benefit.md) model.
 For a pay-as-you-go customer, the vCores are discounted on their invoice.
 For a customer who uses the Azure Hybrid Benefit for the standby replica, the number of vCores that the secondary replica uses are returned to their licensing pool.